-How to find Delta Aquarid radiant point | EarthSky.org
+How to find Delta Aquariid radiant point | EarthSky.org

-The Delta Aquarid meteor shower has a broad maximum and produces meteors throughout late July and early August.
+The Delta Aquariid meteor shower has a broad maximum and produces meteors throughout late July and early August.
 It overlaps with the more famous Perseid meteor shower, which peaks this year on the mornings of August 12 and 13.
-The Delta Aquarid shower takes its name from the star Skat – also known by its Greek name Delta Aquarii.
-If you trace the paths of the meteors backward, you’ll find that all Delta Aquarids appear to originate from a point near this star.
-This point – near Skat – is called the radiant point of the Delta Aquarid meteor shower.
+The Delta Aquariid shower takes its name from the star Skat – also known by its Greek name Delta Aquarii.
+If you trace the paths of the meteors backward, you’ll find that all Delta Aquariids appear to originate from a point near this star.
+This point – near Skat – is called the radiant point of the Delta Aquariid meteor shower.

 Skat isn’t a bright star.
 It ranks as only the third-brightest in the dim constellation Aquarius the Water Bearer.
 Still, you can glimpse this constellation and this star, if you go someplace nice and dark.
-If you’re in the N. Hemisphere, you’ll also need a good view to the south.
+If you’re in the Northern Hemisphere, you’ll also need a good view to the south.
 From mid-latitudes in the Southern Hemisphere, the star and constellation are northward and higher in the sky.

 Skat or Delta Aquarii appears modestly bright in a dark country sky.
 It’s near on the sky’s dome to a very bright star, Fomalhaut in the constellation Piscis Austrinus the Southern Fish.